Pest or disease?

 Yes

-The fungus enters the tree through bark cracks or wounds.
-There is some evidence that it can also enter via Oriental chestnut gall wasp damage.
-Symptoms include cankers, cracking and discolouration on the bark, bright orange fruiting bodies, wilting and dying back of foliage and epicormic growth beneath the cankers.
-For more information on sweet chestnut blight please see the resources below.
+The fungus enters the tree through bark cracks or wounds, in some cases including wounds caused by the Oriental chestnut gall wasp.
+Symptoms of sweet chestnut blight include stem and branch cankers, cracking and discolouration of the bark, orange to brown fruiting bodies, wilting and dying back of foliage, and epicormic growth beneath the cankers.
+Underneath the bark of infected trees, buff-coloured mycelial fans can be found.